 If you're honestly looking for a backpacking-specific chair, you may enjoy the PowerLounger, which easily doubles as a sleeping pad and whose high back is extremely comfortable.
 For something with a little more versatility and exceptional durability, the Original Chair is a solid competitor.
 We'd happily bring this product along to the park or outdoor concert, though given the option, we'd bring the Weekender instead.
 If you're way more concerned with ounces than pockets, or if you can't live without the many bright color options of the Original Chair, this may be a great buy for you.

-Ringing in at $50, the Original Chair is double the price of the Weekender, though still less expensive than any of the tent style chairs in this review.
+Ringing in at $55.50, the Original Chair is more than double the price of the Weekender, though still less expensive than any of the tent style chairs in this review.
 Compared to the other styles that we tested, and when considering the chair's limited uses, we have a hard time believing that the price is justified.
 However, the increased durability of the Crazy Creek may pay for itself after you've had this chair for a decade (though we can't guarantee that you will).